Logo DesignBrandingClient Resources

 Observe what fonts they use, study their colour combination trends, and look for characters and symbols in their design that you'll want to avoid using in your creations.

-If you still need convincing about the importance of competitor research when finding the perfect logo design, think about this: how many dentists do you know who have used the exact stock vector representation of a tooth?
-Chances are, you can list a dozen off your head.
+If you still need to be convinced about the importance of competitor research when finding the perfect logo design, think about this: How many dentists do you know who have used the exact stock vector representation of a tooth?
+Chances are, you can list a dozen of them in your head.

 Porsche Ferrari Logos Similar